Tyler-Robison/Broken_app/conceptual.md

 - What is middleware?

+At high level, middleware is code that runs during the request, response cycle.
+In Express, middleware are functions that can access the req and res objects while also being able to call the next function.

+404 and global error handlers are examples of Express middleware, if there is an error, they'll run during the req-res cycle.

 - What does the `next` function do?

+The next function tells Express to move onto the "next" matching route handler.
+If "next" is used in the context of error handling then the next matching route will be the error handler.
+In order to be used within a function, "next" must be passed in as a parameter.

 - What are some issues with the following code? (consider all aspects: performance, structure, naming, etc)